MT4 Historical Data Import Complete Tutorial|Improve EA Backtesting Accuracy

 • Tick Data Suite

-Compared to these, Tickstory has some inconveniences in use.
+Compared to Tick Data Suite, Tickstory has some inconveniences in use.
 For example, it usually requires downloading historical data as separate CSV files first, then manually importing them one by one into the corresponding MT4 instruments.

-Additionally, the historical data file for a single instrument can be very large, and handling multiple instruments’ data will occupy a large amount of local hard drive space.
+Additionally, a single instrument’s historical data file can be very large, and handling multiple instruments’ data will occupy a large amount of local hard disk space.

-In view of this, if you are an active MT4 algorithmic trading user, the author tends to recommend using the software Tick Data Suite.
+In view of this, if you are an active MT4 algorithmic trading user, the author tends to recommend using Tick Data Suite.

 Introduction to Tick Data Suite (TDS)

-Tick Data Suite (abbreviated as TDS) is not a free tool, but if you plan to deeply develop MT4 EA algorithmic trading, the author strongly recommends you invest in purchasing and using it.
+Tick Data Suite (abbreviated as TDS) is not a free tool, but if you plan to deeply develop MT4 EA algorithmic trading, the author highly recommends investing in purchasing and using it.

 Tick Data Manager After Installation

-After installation, an application icon named “Tick Data Manager ” (with a bug-shaped logo) will appear on your desktop.
+After installation, an application icon named "Tick Data Manager" (with a logo of a small bug) will appear on your desktop.

-Launch this program, and you need to download the historical price data for your target instruments.
+After launching the program, you need to download the historical price data for the target instrument.
 The operation interface is roughly as shown in the picture.

-When downloading for the first time, it is recommended to click the settings button behind (the three dots circled in red in the picture) to set the start and end date range for the data you want to download.
+For the first download, it is recommended to click the settings button behind (the three dots circled in red in the picture) to set the "start and end date range" for the data you want to download.

 TDS Download Settings and Technical Advantages

-It is a good habit to preset the date range here; you can choose to start from 2008 or 2010.
+Pre-setting the date range here is a good habit; you can choose to start from 2008 or 2010.

 If you do not make a selection and directly click the download button (the arrow icon behind), the system will default to downloading from 2003.

-However, market data that is too old has relatively low reference value for current backtesting, so it is usually unnecessary to download data that far back.
+However, market data that is too old has relatively low reference value for current backtesting and usually does not need to be downloaded that far back.

-TDS reportedly uses some kind of mirroring technology (the author has not deeply researched the specific technical details), which significantly benefits users by not excessively occupying your computer’s hard drive space when downloading and using data, eliminating the need to download and store huge raw data files.
+TDS reportedly uses some kind of mirroring technology during data download (the author has not deeply researched the specific technical details).
+The significant benefit to users is that it does not excessively occupy your computer’s hard disk space when downloading and using data, eliminating the need to download and save huge raw data files.

-Moreover, TDS updated its download technology in 2022, making the download speed extremely fast, greatly improving efficiency compared to versions from several years ago.
+Moreover, TDS updated its download technology in 2022, making the current download speed extremely fast, with a huge efficiency improvement compared to versions from several years ago.

 Integration of TDS with MT4 Backtesting Interface

-One is “Use tick data,” which must be checked for your backtest to call the high-quality historical data provided by TDS;
+One is "Use tick data," which must be checked to ensure your backtest calls the high-quality historical data provided by TDS;

 The other is "Tick data settings," which opens an advanced settings window mainly used to confirm that TDS has successfully read your latest downloaded price data.